Individual Record 4

 Alhambra in those days consisted of a few scattered farm houses, while in the village there were two stores, and a blacksmith shop.
 The Post Office was located in the general store.
 Paved streets were unknown, the village roads being nothing but dusty country roads.
 A natural lake north of the village was the old swimming pool; and quail and other wild game were hunted by Henry and his brothers for food.
 Nearly everyone rode bicycles, and bicycle races were common entertainment.
 When Garfield Avenue was cut south from the Southern Pacific Railroad tracks (which went to the Pacific Ocean), Hans Olson, his father, planted ornamental camphor trees along the thoroughfare.
 It was Henry's job to carry the water to keep the trees alive.

 Alhambra Planing Mill Henry apprenticed as a carpenter in his youth, and after his schooling began as an employee in a lumber yard.
-In 1905, he established the Alhambra Planing Mill at the corner of Second Street and Woodbury Avenue.
+In 1905, he and his father established the Alhambra Planing Mill at the corner of Second Street and Woodbury Avenue.
 In 1914, the wooden building was destroyed by fire, a total loss as he had no insurance.
 He immediately rebuilt it, this time out of metal, seen in photograph at right.
 The planing mill was greatly needed by the growing city, and it was equipped with all of the modern machinery necessary for the building industry.

 Henry registered for the World War draft on 12 Sep 1918.
-He was 38 years old at the time, married, with two children, and the owner his own mill.
+He was 38 years old at the time, married, with two children, and the owner of his own mill.
 He was described as being of medium height and build, with blue eyes and brown hair.

 Time of Birth} Time of Death} 11:00 a.m.
 Fraternal/Social} Masons; Kiwanis